 The statistical calculations for Standard Participants as set out in the Part B of the Trading and Settlement Code where normal distribution and, as such, work to a reasonable effectiveness when Participant volumes of trade are not subject to major fluctuations.
 However, this assumption is not maintained under certain market conditions.
-The statistical calculations are intended to accommodate small changes in Participants demand/generation profiles, and therefore where a step change in the demand/generation profile occurs, the statistical basis will not be effective.
-A step change in the demand/generation profile of a Participant may be caused by a number of events including but not limited to:
+The statistical calculations are intended to accommodate small changes in Participants demand/generation profiles, and therefore where a step change in the demand/generation profile of a Participant may be caused by a number of events including but not limited to:

 - acquisition of new assets;

 - winning significant new customers in the retail market; or

-- significant generator planned outage.
+- Significant generator planned outage.

 This parameter is required as an indication of what is the acceptable level of inaccuracy in the estimated Undefined Exposure to try and match the realised Undefined Exposure.
 Like with other parameters, the assessment of this parameter is subject to comparison of trade-offs.
-The lower the value of this parameter, the more accurate the estimated Undefined Exposure will be in matching the realised Undefined Exposure, dependant on how accurate the Participant's forecast of the change in their generation/demand profile is.
-However it would result in greater instances of deviating from the standard credit cover approach, increasing the workload for Participants in having to regularly submit demand/generation profiles for what may be a small benefit.
+The lower the value of this parameter, the more accurate the estimated Undefined Exposure will be in matching the realised Undefined Exposure, dependent on how accurate the Participant's forecast of the change in their generation/demand profile is.
+However it would result in greater instances of deviating from the standard credit cover approach, increasing the workload for Participants in having to regularly submit forecasts of demand/generation profiles for what may be a small benefit.
 This could have a disproportionate impact on smaller Participants, for whom a percentage change in their profile could result from a relatively small increase or decrease in the number of their retail customers.

 The higher the value for this trigger, the more the standard process for determining credit cover will be used and therefore the burden of requiring submission of forecast changes is reduced.
 However it would result in more time, and for larger amounts, where there are differences between the estimated Undefined Exposure and the realised Undefined Exposure.
-This could result in a Participant being over-collateralised in cases where their change was for a reduction in their settlement amounts (resulting from a reduction in their demand or generation), and being under-collateralised (and therefore resulting in increased market risk) in cases where their changes was for an increase in their settlement amounts (resulting from an increase in their demand or generation).
+This could result in a Participant being overcollateralised in cases where their change was for a reduction in their settlement amounts (resulting from a reduction in their demand or generation), and being undercollateralised (and therefore resulting in increased market risk) in cases where their changes was for an increase in their settlement amounts (resulting from an increase in the settlement amount